 Rock Bass, Ambloplites rupestris

-Identifying characteristics: (Native Fish) Two dorsal fins with spinous and soft-rayed portions united, large mouth, six anal spines, red eye, rows of dark dots on sides.
+Identifying characteristics: (Native Fish) Two dorsal fins with spinous and soft-rayed portions united, large mouth, six anal fin spines, red eye, rows of dark dots on sides.

-Rock bass are native to fresh water in east-central North America.
-This heavy bodied member of the sunfish family can be readily distinguished from other similar species by the six spines in the anal fin (other typical sunfishes have only three anal fin spines).
+Rock Bass are native to fresh water in east-central North America.
+This heavy-bodied member of the sunfish family can be readily distinguished from other similar species by the six spines in the anal fin.
+(Other typical sunfishes have only three anal fin spines.)
 These fish are a commercial species in the Great Lakes and are also an important sport fish.
-They are lively fighters when hooked, and their flesh is firm and delectable.
+They are lively fighters when hooked and their flesh is firm and delectable.

-Rock bass graphic courtesy of Joseph R. Tomelleri and copyrighted.
+Rock Bass graphic courtesy of Joseph R. Tomelleri and copyrighted.